aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-concepts/tree-algorithm/_index.md

 ---
-title: Add Resource to Project with Tree Algorithm in Aspose.Tasks
+title: Add Resource to Project Using Tree Algorithm
-linktitle: Add Resource to Project with Tree Algorithm in Aspose.Tasks
+linktitle: Add Resource to Project Using Tree Algorithm
 second_title: Aspose.Tasks .NET API
 description: Learn how to add resource to project and calculate task duration using Aspose.Tasks' Tree Algorithm, and assign resources to tasks in .NET.
 weight: 13